tullo/high-performance-go/03-Compiler-optimisations.md

 **A compliant Go implementation** of the Go spec *could* store **every allocation on the heap**.

 - That would put a lot of pressure on the the garbage collector
-- But it would be in no way incorrect;
+- But it would be in no way incorrect

 A goroutine's **stack** exists as a **cheap place to store local variables**.